sefton37/Prefect/README.md

 ./run_prefect_gui.sh
 ```

+The GUI provides three main tabs:
+1. **Necesse**: Start/Stop the server, view console output, send server commands, and troubleshoot zombie processes.
+2. **Chat**: Interact with the AI agent.
+Works even if the game server is offline.
+Includes toggles to filter Necesse game chat, System messages, and Admin/AI chat.
+3. **Admin**: Configure Ollama connection settings and manage AI Personas.

+### Persona Management
+The Admin tab includes a full Persona editor where you can:
+- **System Prompt**: Define core instructions for the AI (what it is, what it should do).
+- **Personality Description**: Customize how the AI behaves and responds.
+- **Parameter Tuning**: Adjust generation parameters with plain-English sliders:
+  - *Creativity (Temperature)*: Lower = focused, Higher = creative
+  - *Response Diversity (Top P)*: Controls vocabulary breadth
+  - *Vocabulary Limit (Top K)*: Restricts token consideration
+  - *Repetition Penalty*: Discourages repeated phrases
+- **Save/Load Personas**: Create named profiles and switch between them.

+Personas are stored in `~/.config/prefect/personas.json` and persist between sessions.

 If you are switching to **managed mode**, stop any already-running Necesse dedicated server first (to avoid port conflicts), then start Prefect.

 If you want Prefect to manage the Necesse server process, ensure your server directory contains either: